ArminJo/Ultimate-Battery-Tester/README.md

 - Every second, a sample is taken and displayed.
 - Every 60 seconds the sample is stored.
 - Every 120 seconds 2 compressed samples are stored to EEPROM and the counter between the voltage and the current in the first row is incremented.
-A button press displays `Capacity stored` for 2 seconds, writes the current capacity to EEPROM and **switches to mode Stopped**.
+If the no load voltage drops below the cut off voltage or the start/stop button is pressed displays `Capacity stored` for 2 seconds, writes the current capacity to EEPROM and **switches to mode Stopped**.

 <pre>
 1.277V  38 407mA